patternfly/patternfly-org/packages/v4/src/content/design-guidelines/components/date-picker/date-picker.md

 ## Content

-### Date Format
+### Date format
 Date formats are product-specific and often depend on user locale.
 To minimize confusion, choose one date format and keep it consistent.
 If one date picker displays MM/DD/YYYY, be sure to repeat the same date format throughout your interface.

-Learn more about recommended date and time conventions in our [date and time guidelines](/content/numerics)
+Learn more about recommended date and time conventions in our [date and time guidelines](/content/numerics).

 ### Placeholder text
 Always use placeholder text in date fields to provide an example of the accepted date format.
 Placeholder text will disappear after users begin inputting their own date.